 Salmon: You can use mackerel or trout for a similar omega-3 boost, or swap for chicken breast if you prefer a non-fish option (though it won’t have the same healthy fat content).

-Coconut cream: Use single cream or crème fraîche if you’re not dairy-free.
+Light coconut milk: Use single cream or crème fraîche if you’re not dairy-free.
 For a lower-fat option, try light coconut milk, but the sauce will be slightly thinner.

 Cannellini beans: Butter beans or chickpeas work just as well.
 They’re high in fibre and add a creamy texture too.